 Cardozo and LawMeets®

 The National Transactional LawMeet® is the premier "moot court" experience for students interested in a transactional practice.
 The National Transactional LawMeet® forms a part of the LawMeet® family of live, interactive, educational competitions designed to give law students a hands-on experience in developing and honing transactional lawyering skills.
 Up to 84 teams will be invited to participate in the seven Regional Meets.
 Each year, Cardozo prepares two teams of students to participate in this nationally recognized event.
-This year, Cardozo will also be the host of the Mid-Atlantic Region where twelve teams will compete in negotiations on February 28 and where the top team from each side of the negotiation will be invited to compete at the National Meet on Thursday and Friday, April 3 and 4, 2014 at Sullivan & Cromwell LLP’s New York office.
+The top team from each side of the negotiation at each Regional Meet will be invited to compete at the National Meet.

 Securities Arbitration Clinic